 Room and Board Arrangements:

 In Paspardo accommodation is provided in a communal house with rooms, dormitories, showers and kitchen.
 Volunteers should bring: personal towels, work clothes and gloves, gym shoes, sleeping bag, sun cream, sun hat and sun glasses.
 Weekly fee covers board and lodging, tuition, reading and work equipment, but not fares.
 A deposit is payable – details from organizers.
-Cost: €500 per week covering: food, lodging, working material, tuitions, lectures, general insurance
+Cost: €500 per week covering: food, lodging, working material, tuitions, lectures, general insurance, local transports.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.